TheyabAlsubaie/pdsnd_github/README.md

 ### Credits
 Credits to #udacity github page and data owner #Motivate a bikeshare system provider

-### python script usage
+### Python script usage
-the script is interactive, please type the numbers prompted corresponding to your choice
+The script is interactive, please type the numbers prompted corresponding to your choice

 ### future improvements
 Code will be refactored for enhanced performance or readability